James Handy

-James Handy is an American film actor.
+James Handy is an American actor.
 He appeared in numerous films and television shows since 1977.
-On film, he appeared in as Byers in K-9 and in Logan.
+On film, he appeared as Byers in K-9 and its sequel, K-911.
+He later appeared in Arachnophobia, Jumanji, Unbreakable, Logan and as Jimmy in Top Gun: Maverick.
 His most notable television appearances are as Arthur Devlin in Alias and Lou Handleman in Profiler.

 Acting career

 Handy is known for his multiple guest star roles in television shows and his work in some highly popular films.
-Among his feature film credits are 15 minutes, Jumanji, Guarding Tess, The Rocketeer, Arachnophobia, Bird, Burglar, Brighton Beach Memoirs, The Verdict and K-9.
+Among his feature film credits are 15 Minutes, Jumanji, Guarding Tess, The Rocketeer, Arachnophobia, Bird, Burglar, Brighton Beach Memoirs, The Verdict and K-9.
 Made for television movies in which he has appeared include A Family Torn Apart, Obsessed, Guilty Until Proven Innocent, and The Preppie Murder.